autonity/docs.autonity.org/content/docs/oracle/_index.md

 To operate and [run a validator](/validators/) node, the Autonity Oracle Server must also be installed and configured to collect data from one or more external data sources.

 The steps here describe how to install and run the oracle server, configure external data sources, and configure the server to connect to your validator node.
-This guide assumes a [running validator node and connected `aut`](/validators/).
+This guide assumes a [running node and connected `aut`](/node-operators/).